I don’t know you but something tells me you’re doing something good today.

 Sure, some will tell you it’s too hot in August but stay with me – with just a few weather precautions you can have the Barcelona holiday of your dreams.

-BARCELONA AUGUST WEATHER
+BARCELONA WEATHER IN AUGUST

-It’s the hottest month of the year.
+I’ll give it to you straight: it’s the hottest month of the year.

 If you’re sitting directly in the sun be prepared for a sauna.